omlibdbi: Generic Database Output Module

 Caveats/Known Bugs:

 You must make sure that any templates used for omlibdbi properly escape strings.
 This is usually done by supplying the SQL (or STDSQL) option to the template.
 Omlibdbi rejects templates without this option for security reasons.
 However, omlibdbi does not detect if you used the right option for your backend.
 Future versions of rsyslog (with full expression support) will provide advanced ways of handling this situation.
 So far, you must be careful.
-The default template provided by rsyslog is suitable for MySQL, but not necessarily for your database backend.
+The default template provided by rsyslog is suitable for MariaDB/MySQL, but not necessarily for your database backend.
 Be careful!

 If you receive the rsyslog error message “libdbi or libdbi drivers not present on this system” you may either not have libdbi and its drivers installed or (very probably) the version is earlier than 0.8.3.
 In this case, you need to make sure you have at least 0.8.3 and the libdbi driver for your database backend present on your system.